Quantitative Marine Ecology Lab

 Postdoctoral fellows

-In 2024, I may recruit for a postdoctoral fellow.
+In 2025, I may recruit for an additional postdoctoral fellow.
 The applicant would be expected to have a strong data science or mathematical background.
 There is a lot of flexibility for a postdoc to choose their own specific projects.
 Projects will revolve around small-scale and industrial fisheries questions, especially in relation to our ongoing work in Madagascar.
-I will begin reviewing applications on Oct 25, 2023.
-The position start date is flexible, but January 2024 is ideal.
+I will begin reviewing applications on Nov 25, 2024.
+The position start date is flexible, but January 2025 is ideal.
 Applicants must have a desire to mentor and promote an inclusive environment.
 If you are interested, please send an email and CV to Easton White (Easton.White@unh.edu).

 I am also open to collaboratively working on proposals to help fund independent postdoctoral fellow positions through several different programs.